Released: 24th April 2000

 Writers: Mike Rose / Nick Foster

 Chart run: 11-18-31-46-70-70-70-73-x-68-63

-Lolly as a pop act is fairly hard to describe to people.
-She wasn’t really a character or personality – certainly not to the extent of the Spice Girls playing up to their personas.
+Lolly as a pop act is relatively hard to describe to people.
+She wasn’t a character or personality – certainly not to the extent of the Spice Girls playing up to their personas.
 But neither was she herself – her real name was deliberately concealed, at least until she was outed as Anna Kumble in a dramatic expose by Smash Hits.
-And whilst less discerning pop observers may have dismissed the music as a novelty, it would be hard to objectively classify it as such because that’s not how it was promoted or perceived by those buying it.
+And while less discerning pop observers may have dismissed the music as a novelty, it would be hard to objectively classify it as such because that’s not how it was promoted or perceived by those buying it.

 And buy it people did.
 Lolly’s first three singles hit the top ten, and her debut album peaked at #21.
 It was enough to warrant a second album, and thus Per Sempre Amore (Forever In Love) soon arrived as the first release from it.
 The single felt like a more considered move for Lolly; having gauged what had successfully worked before.
 The song felt like a more assured approach and one with more obvious hit potential.
 Ironic then that it wound up being her first to miss the top ten altogether.

 Perhaps more frustratingly, there’s no real reason for Per Sempre Amore (Forever In Love) to have underperformed.
-It wasn’t a drastic evolution in Lolly’s sound – merely a natural evolution in production values and melody.
-It upped the ante in all the right places and above all else, it’s a bloody good song.
-Sure, it was about a year late to the Latin-pop party, but that doesn’t diminish its spot alongside Livin’ La Vida Loca and Mi Chico Latino within the holy triumvirate of Spanglish hits released around the turn-of-the-century.
+It wasn’t a drastic departure in Lolly’s sound – merely a natural evolution in production values and melody.
+It upped the ante in all the right places, and above all else, it’s a bloody good song.
+Sure, it was about a year late to the Latin-pop party, but that doesn’t diminish its spot alongside Livin’ La Vida Loca, and Mi Chico Latino within the holy triumvirate of Spanglish hits released around the turn-of-the-century.

 Life’s never bitter it’s so sweet with you